ltiseni94/React-with-Django/README.md

         <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.0.2/dist/js/bootstrap.min.js" integrity="sha384-cVKIPhGWiC2Al4u+LWgxfKTRIcfu0JTxR+EQDz/bgldoEyl4H0zUF0QKbrJ0EcQF" crossorigin="anonymous"></script>

-    This tutorial may get old, so check [here](https://getbootstrap.com/docs/5.0/getting-started/download/) for the last versions of these two scripts.
+    This tutorial may get old, so check [here](https://getbootstrap.com/docs/5.0/getting-started/download/) for the latest versions of these two scripts.

 Now run the Django server and you should see that the font is different and that the "Hello World!" is inside a container, so it is closer to the center.